After World War I, Germany's economy suffered from depression and a devaluation of their currency.

 He pushed a type of critical race theory, whereby all other races were taught that they were inferior to the Aryan race.

-Hitler confiscated guns from private citizens.
+Hitler then confiscated weapons from law-abiding citizens.

 Hitler's Minister of Propaganda, Joseph Goebbels, pioneered the use of fake news to sway public opinion so that the entire nation accepted the lies of the deep-state: